floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_openid.md

 | refresh\_rate\_limit\_time\_window\_ms | The time window to use when checking the maximum number of unknown key ids, in milliseconds.
 Default: 10000 |
 {: .config-table}

-## Kibana Single Sign On
+## Dashboards/Kibana Single Sign On

-The Kibana Plugin has OpenID support built in since version 14.
-Please refer to the [Kibana OpenID configuration](../_docs_kibana/kibana_authentication_openid.md) for details.
+The Dashboards/Kibana Plugin has OpenID support built in since version 14.
+Please refer to the [Dashboards/Kibana OpenID configuration](../_docs_kibana/kibana_authentication_openid.md) for details.